cjunho/cjh/README.md

 # User instructions

-Program solving Benney-Luke equations(BLE) on a 2d periodic domain with Stoermer-Verlet scheme derived by variational approach.
+Program solves Benney-Luke equations(BLE) on a 2d periodic domain with Stoermer-Verlet scheme derived by variational approach.
-This simulation shows three-line-soliton interaction to produce a 8 times higher splash than an initial height of each soliton.
+This simulation shows two or three-line-soliton interaction to produce a four or eight times higher splash than an initial height of each soliton.
 For more information, please refer to the paper "Numerical experiments on extreme waves through oblique-soliton interactions" written by J. Choi, O. Bokhove, A. Kalogirou, and M. A. Kelmanson.